H_eval: A new hybrid evaluation metric for automatic speech recognition tasks: A hybrid evaluation metric

+The process of calculating BERTScore \cite{bertscore} involves first obtaining contextual embeddings for each word token, followed by computing pairwise cosine similarities between the token embeddings of the GT and hypothesis.
+The maximum similarity is then selected.
+However, BERTScore is computationally expensive and relies on a pre-trained BERT model, which can encounter challenges with out-of-vocabulary words.
+Additionally, as mentioned by the authors in \cite{bertscore_asr}, the objective is to combine the WER and a semantic distance based score to better fit the data than using either parameter alone.
+In contrast to \cite{semanticdistance} and \cite{bertscore_asr}, our proposal is to arrive at a metric that considers both semantic correctness and the number of word errors.

+{\textbf{Our approach}: }To get a quick overview of a text content, it can be helpful to extract keywords that concisely reflect its semantic context.
+We aim to find the keywords and non-keywords and give appropriate weightage to the words unlike SD.
+Our intent is to extract the keywords using the same model used for generating SD score, instead of using a separate model like KeyBERT \cite{keybert} whose size is of 135 MB, thereby saving the memory.
+Our approach of keyword extraction is similar to that of KeyBERT, where, we compute the cosine similarity between the word and sentence embedding.
+Our keyword extraction approach is as follows:

+where $W$ is the set of words in GT.
+We calculate the SD score for GT and each word in set $W$, and form the set $S$.
+Then, we normalise the scores in $S$ by using Min-Max scaling, and construct the set $K$ by thresholding using $\gamma$ parameter.
+Next, the set $NK$ is obtained by removing words of $K$ from $W$.
+Thus, we create two sets of words from GT namely: $K$ and $NK$ containing keywords and non-keywords respectively.

+Let $N_{nk}$ denote the number of non-keywords present in GT, i.e., $N_{nk} = |NK|$. $N_{wk}$ and $N_{wnk}$ are the number of wrongly recognised keywords and non-keywords respectively in the hypothesis.
+To compute $N_{wk}$ and $N_{wnk}$ from hypothesis, we use an edit-distance based alignment between GT and hypothesis.
+Finally, we calculate the non-keyword error rate (NKER) as the ratio of $N_{wnk}$ to $N_{nk}$.
 We propose a hybrid evaluation metric which is a weighted combination of SD and NKER, and is calculated as follows:

-where the first term is used to monitor semantic correctness by prioritising keywords, and the the second term monitors the non-keywords.
-We know that when all the keywords are correct, then SD will be lower.
-In such cases, we must track the non-keywords in the hypothesis.
-Similarly, NKER is given a lower importance when there are no incorrect non-keywords in the hypothesis.
-We use $p$, an important tunable hyperparameter that regulates the weightage a particular keyword has in terms of non-keywords.
-We calculate the weighting coefficients $\alpha_1$ and $\alpha_2$ for SD and NKER based on the number of wrong keywords and wrong non-keywords present in the hypothesis.
+where the first term is used to monitor semantic correctness by prioritising keywords, and the second term monitors the non-keywords.
+We calculate the weighting coefficients $\alpha_1$ and $\alpha_2$ for SD and NKER based on the number of wrong keywords and wrong non-keywords respectively, present in the hypothesis.
+We define $p$ as the ratio of and $N$ and $N_{k}$ which determines the weight one keyword has with respect to other words in the sentence.
+Thus, $p$ strikes a balance between the importance given to keywords and the non-keywords.

+The main motivation behind the formulation is to arrive at a metric which is not biased towards keywords.
+But first, we need to find out what are the keywords in the given sentence.
+Once, keywords are determined, we monitor how much percentage of keywords and non-keywords are decoded wrongly in the hypothesis and use these parameters as weighing coefficients for SD and NKER.
+One important parameter used in weighing is `p' which is used to control the amount of importance given to keywords over non-keywords.
+If all the keywords are decoded correctly, there is no need to monitor keywords anymore.
+In such case $a_1$ gets value of 0, making the whole equation focus on non keywords.
+Similarly if all the non-keywords are decoded correctly, $a_2$ gets value of 0, making the whole equation focus on keywords.